KshitijAggarwal/kshitijaggarwal.github.io/_posts/2017-6-26-Text-Generation-Word-Prediction.md

 1. To generate text given an intitial piece of text as input.
 2. To suggest next word while we are writing a sentence.

-The code for the project below can be found on [this](https://github.com/shalabhsingh/Text_generation_prediction_RNN) github repository I have created.
-Although the results are not outstanding, but they are sufficient to illustrate the concept we are dealing with over here.
+**The code for the project below can be found on [this](https://github.com/shalabhsingh/Text_generation_prediction_RNN) github repository I have created.** Although the results are not outstanding, but they are sufficient to illustrate the concept we are dealing with over here.
 We will begin going through the code now so that we can understand what's going on.
-The neural model is created in python using Keras library.
+The neural model is created in python using Keras library in Jupyter notebook.

 ## Model development and training